Academy Of The Sacred Heart Photo - Sacred Heart cheerleaders at school Pep Rally

 For the 2025 school year, there are 7 private schools serving 2,852 students in 70115, LA (there are 7 public schools, serving 5,205 public students).
 35% of all K-12 students in 70115, LA are educated in private schools (compared to the LA state average of 15%).

-The top ranked private schools in 70115, LA include Academy Of The Sacred Heart, De La Salle High School, and Isidore Newman School.
+The top ranked private schools in 70115, LA include Academy Of The Sacred Heart, Isidore Newman School, and De La Salle High School.

-The average acceptance rate is 80%, which is lower than the Louisiana private school average acceptance rate of 87%.
+The average acceptance rate is 90%, which is higher than the Louisiana private school average acceptance rate of 84%.

 71% of private schools in 70115, LA are religiously affiliated (most commonly Catholic and Episcopal).